Right to File Consumer Complaints in Qatar

 What is this right?

-Qatar provides multiple channels for consumers to file complaints:
+Qatar provides multiple channels for consumers to file complaints, and the system is designed to be accessible without a lawyer:

-• The MoCI Consumer Protection Department handles complaints about defective products, overcharging, fraud, and poor services.
+• The consumer hotline 16001 handles complaints about defective products, overcharging, fraud, and poor services.

-• Inspectors will investigate your complaint and can take action against the business.
+• Inspectors investigate complaints and can take immediate action against the business — including fines, forced refunds, and temporary closure.

-• Penalties for businesses include fines, temporary closure, and criminal prosecution.
+• Penalties for businesses include fines, closure, and criminal prosecution for repeat offenders.

 When does it apply?